I remember I was about 8 months pregnant when it first hit me that I was really, actually about to be responsible for

 No, instead, when I was growing up, I wanted to be something important, like a doctor or a lawyer.
 I wanted to be seen and respected.

-Hearing the stories of the people my husband deals with makes me realize how important it is for me to raise my son right.
+Hearing the stories of the people my husband has dealt with makes me realize how important it is for me to raise my son right.

 I know the ugliness there is in the world, and I’m the person who’s going to have to break a lot of it down in a way he can understand.
 It’s up to me to teach him how to love, how to fight, how to be honorable, humble, honest, and righteous.
 It’s up to me to teach him how to make the world a better place, and nobody else has the same influence that I do.

-After all, my husband sees the consequences of kids when mothers neglect their role.
+After all, my husband has seen and had to deal with the consequences of kids when mothers neglect their role.

-While there’s a lot to be said about the downsides of police wife life, the challenges definitely have the opportunity to make us better. 🙂
+While there’s a lot to be said about the downsides of police wife life, the challenges definitely have the opportunity to make you better. 🙂